gomi42/WaitIndicator/README.md

 # Wait Indicator

-Here you find different flavors of an resizable wait indicator control.
-All versions have in common that the code to position the dots along a circle and to calculate the appropriate size of the dots is placed the control's C# code.

-While version 1 to 3 are more for demonstration purposes they might serve as a basis for very special implementations.
-Version 4 to 6, the dot, segment and stick wait indicators, are ready-to-use controls in your production environment.

-### Version 1: minimal code behind, most in XAML, ColorAnimation

-The strenght of this version is it implements (besides the mentioned placement of the dots) everything in a XAML style.
-The animations are done via a ColorAnimation.

-### Version 2: minimal code behind, most in XAML, opacity animation

-This version is very similar to version 1, exept the opacity of the dots is animated (instead of its color).

-### Version 3: animation in code, dots in XAML

-In case a different number of dots is needed it is a quite elaborate task to calculate the exact timing of the animations (which was done by hand in version 1 and 2).
-This version keeps the definition of the dots in the XAML style but moves the creation of the animation to the C# part of the control.
+Implementatin of different wait indicator controls.
+The main advantage of these wait indicators is they are fully resizable and they are highly configurable (see properties).
+Different settings create very different looks.
+Test different combinations of the number of shapes, the height of a shape and the gap betweeen shapes.
+See below some examples.

-### Version 4: Dots
+### DotsWaitIndicator

 ![example](/dots.gif)

-This version implements all in C#, no XAML required.
-Just define the number of dots, the time for one circle and the fill color.

-**Dots:** Number of dots

-**Fill**: The brush to fill each dot

-**Duration**: The duration for one round (one circle)

-### Version 5: Segments
+### SegmentsWaitIndicator

 ![example](/block.gif)

-This version implements circle segments instead of dots.
-The control is highly configurable.
-Just test out what fits your needs, what you like best:

-**Segments:** Number of segments

-**SegmentHeight:** The hight of each segment along the radius, given in percent of the current radius

-**SegmentGap:** The gap between each segment, given in percent of the length of a segment

-**Fill**: The brush to fill each segment

-**Duration**: The duration for one round (one circle)

-### Version 6: Sticks
+### SticksWaitIndicator

 ![example](/sticks.gif)

-This version implements sticks.
-The control is highly configurable.
-Just test out what fits your needs, what you like best:
+### Properties

+All wait indicators share the same properties:

-**Sticks:** Number of sticks
+**Shapes:** Number of shapes

-**StickHeight:** The hight of each stick along the radius, given in percent of the current radius
+**ShapeHeight:** The hight of each shape along the radius, given in percent of the current radius

-**StickGap:** The gap between each stick, given in percent of the length of a segment
+**ShapeGap:** The gap between each shape, given in percent of the length of a segment

 **Fill**: The brush to fill each segment